waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **LEDGE_HOP_LEFT/RIGHT:** Hypothesis: One-way traversal. *Plan: Attempt to walk onto it from the opposing direction.*
 *   **WATER:** Hypothesis: Impassable without HM Surf. *Plan: Attempt to walk into it from an adjacent tile.*
 *   **CAVE:** Functions as a warp. *Plan: Verify if it's two-way.*
-*   **SPROUT TOWER:** Mentioned by the Officer in the Route 31 Gatehouse.
-Sounds important.
+*   **WARP_CARPET_LEFT/RIGHT:** Functions as a warp. *Plan: Verify if they are two-way by attempting to re-enter from the destination.*

+## V. Future Development Ideas
+*   **Agent Idea: `interaction_strategist`:** An agent to devise a sequence of actions (e.g., stun, move, turn, interact) to successfully interact with tricky or moving NPCs.
+This would automate the manual hypothesis testing I performed on the Route 31 Youngster.